gar1t/e2/doc/overview.rst

  e2 Overview
 =============

-e2 is a light weight Erlang library that simplified the process of writing better software.
+e2 is a light weight Erlang library that simplifies the process of writing better software.

 .. rubric:: Better Software